PedroLucasOM/SpringBatchLearning/README.md

 **Objective:** This Job is responsible to write in the screen "Hello, World!".

-It is a basic Job that is configured to calls a Tasklet Step that execute this action.
+It is a basic Job that is configured to calls the Tasklet Step that execute this action.

 <b><i>JOB_NAME:</i></b> helloWorld